1: Join the Right Company at the Right Time

 - At your job, you have a work schedule and if you don’t work you don’t get paid.

-- You need to set business hours and know exactly what you are going to do each day to grow your business.
+- You need to set business hours and you need to know exactly what you are going to do each day to grow your business.

-- Plan out your week every Sunday night, determine what days you will work your business, at what times and what you will do during your work hours.
+- Plan out your business work schedule every Sunday night, determine what days you will work your business, at what times and what you will do during your work hours.

-Lesson Learned: I would approach 10-20 people per day about my products and business, at least six days per week.
+Lesson Learned: I would approach 10-20 people per day about my products and business, at least five days per week.

 - We get paid to talk to people; if your mouth is closed your business is closed.